BruceRanger/MandArt/MandArt.docc/B0-Background.md

 If the number of tries reaches some maximum defined value without reaching the distance limit, it remembers that number of tries.

-The app uses those remembered of tries to help define a color for that location.
+The app uses those remembered number of tries to help define a color for that location.

 If we just used the recorded number of tries at each location to define a color, we'd get bands of color in the picture.
 We would need another bit of information to adjust the integer number of tries to something like a fractional number of tries, but how?